LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 The '#' turns the parameter you passed in into a string literal, and "##" concatenates two tokens.
 Both NASA documents says to not use token pasting, but rule 5 with the assert statement has it.
 It could be argued it's a simple macro, but I think it's more from MISRA c 2004 rule 19.12.
-This rules states that there shall only be on occurance of the '#' or "##" operators in a macro definition.
+This rules states that there shall only be one occurance of the '#' or "##" operators in a macro definition.
 Rule 19.13 advises against using them entirely though.

-This rule also advises against variatic arguments (like with printf), token pasting, and recursive macros.
+Oddly enough they include variatic argument lists in here.
+I suppose it's a double exclusion since you can do variatic arguments with macros and functions.
+Usage of __VA_ARGS__ allows you to make a variatic macro, but under this rule that's not a simple macro.
+Variatic functions are like printf.
+There isn't an explicit reason why variatic functions are banned, but I think it's probably to reduce complexity.
+Personally I've never needed to use a variatic function, and when I did think about using one I simplified my code instead.

 ### 9. Pointers should at most have two levels of dereferencing

 The NASA Power of 10 doc most people see says "no more than one level of dereferencing should be used."
 To align more with the JPL C Standard and MISRA I made it "two levels of dereferencing."
-This restriction also applies to the declaration of pointer saying there should be no more than two levels of indirection.
+This restriction applies to the declaration of pointer saying there should be no more than two levels of indirection.
 Some examples are
 ```
 int8_t * s1;    /* compliant */